Crezdon Butler: Tampa Bay Buccaneers

-Detroit Lions
+Detroit Lions (first stint)

 The Detroit Lions signed Butler to a reserve/futures contract on January 7, 2015.
 Butler did not make the final 2015 roster and was cut in early September.

 Seattle Seahawks

 On October 13, 2015, Butler was signed by the Seattle Seahawks but was released a week later.

-Detroit Lions (II)
+Detroit Lions (second stint)

 On November 14, 2015, Butler re-joined the Lions, signing a one-year contract for $747,500 with a $2,500 signing bonus.
 This was necessitated by placing starting cornerback Rashean Mathis on injured reserve.
 In his first game with the Lions, against the Green Bay Packers, Butler batted down an attempted pass from Aaron Rodgers to Davante Adams during a two point conversion toward the end of the fourth quarter, preserving a two-point lead.
 The Lions won the game 18–16, ending a 24-year losing streak in the state of Wisconsin.
 He appeared in the final eight games of the season and finished with three total tackles on the year.
 On March 11, 2016, the Detroit Lions re-signed Butler to a one-year, $760,000 contract.
 On August 29, 2016, Butler was released by the Lions.
 He was re-signed on December 28, 2016.